 Flowers which require pollen by an insect vector.
 It is believed that many species of flower co-evolved with insects and became so specialised that they need each other to survive.
 A good example of this is the monkshood flower which, in the UK, can be successfully pollinated only by a bumblebee.

 Humans.
-Though we may also be the bumblebee's greatest enemy with our habitat destruction, introduction of non-native competitive honey bee, and over-use of highly toxic pesticides there is an increasing number of gardeners who don't use insecticide.
+Though we may also be the bumblebee's greatest enemy with our habitat destruction, introduction of non-native competitive honey bee, and use of highly toxic pesticides there is an increasing number of gardeners who don't use insecticide.
 So we get our flowers pollinated, the bumblebees get food in a safe environment.
-And those who raise crops in glasshouses would be unable to do so commercially without commercially reared bumblebees.
+And those who raise crops in glasshouses would be unable to do so without commercially reared bumblebees.
 For more about what bumblebees do for humans see the economic importance page.